This functionality is available on Onshape's browser, iOS, and Android platforms.

 Best practices and tipsCopy link

-Where used is only available in Enterprise plans, currently.
+Where used is only available in Enterprise and Professional account plans, currently.

 - Where used is not supported for anonymous viewers (from link share).